msfidelis/cassler/README.md

 # Cassler - SSL Validator Tool

-> If your read fast, you it sounds like Cassia Eller
+> If your read fast, you it sounds like "Cassia Eller"

-Validate SSL around web :spider:
+Tooling to validate HTTPS Certificates and Connections Around Web :spider:

 ## Running Tests